South-West Oxford: Beachville

 This community was founded in 1791 and was then among the first settlements in Oxford County.

 The first officially recorded game of baseball in North America was played in this community on June 4, 1838, a year before the Cooperstown Game.
 The Beachville Club and the Zorras were the teams playing on this occasion.
-By 1869, Beachville was a village with a population of 700 in the Township of Wext County Oxford.
+By 1869, Beachville was a village with a population of 700 in the Township of West County Oxford.
 The village, which was on the Great Western Railway and River Thames, contained 1 flour mill, 1 flax mill, 1 foundry, 2 saw mills, 2 tanneries, 4 churches, 2 common schools, and 3 hotels.
-There was a Stage to Embro Brooksdale and Stratford.
+There was a Stage to Embro, Brooksdale and Stratford.
 The average price of land $30 to $40.
 The postal code for Beachville is N0J 1A0.

-According to users of the TripAdvisor travel site, the top attractions in this community are the Beachville District Museum and Jakeman's Maple Farm which sells maple sugar products.
-The County's tourism office indicates that "Beachville is also becoming a popular destination for birders and nature lovers wanting to hike the Thames River Trail".
+The county's tourism office indicates that "Beachville is also becoming a popular destination for birders and nature lovers wanting to hike the Thames River Trail".
 The first two kilometres of the trail, starting in Beachville, were opened in 2011; construction continues, with the goal of linking Woodstock to Ingersoll.

 Beachville contained a stop on the Grand Trunk Railway, and also a stop on a streetcar line between Ingersoll and Woodstock.
 A school on Zorra Line closed down in 2011, and merged with other schools to create Laurie Hawkins Public School in Ingersoll.
 Beachville also used to contain a library, which also acted as a village hall and OPP station.

 Centreville

-Centreville is the first site of European settlement and a primary school for grades 1-8 in the 1960s.
+Centreville is the first site of European settlement and a primary school for grades 1–8 in the 1960s.
 It is also home of Centerville Pond.